-Outsourcing your in-house software development is a great way to improve your business efficiency, reduce the time-to-market of your application, and save operational costs; but it can only provide you with those benefits if you do it correctly.
+Outsourcing your in-house software development is a great way to improve your business efficiency, reduce the time-to-market of your application, and save operational costs.
+However, it can only provide you with those benefits if you do it correctly.

 There are numerous potential risks involved in the process of software outsourcing, and you need to know how to deal with them effectively so that your outsourcing project can yield the best result.

 In this article, we will walk you through all the risks that you may come across in your IT outsourcing project, as well as how you can cope with them.

 Common mistakes in outsourcing software development and how to avoid them

 Hello, I need to build an app that is similar to the Amazon app, and my budget is US$10,000.